ajarihant7/Snake_Game/README.md

 # Snake_Game
 This is a classic snake game built on top of C++.
-It's can be played on CMD.  <br />
+It's can be played on CMD.
+It currently supports windows systems only <br />

 These are fucntion definition -> <br />
     1. gameSetup() -> This initializes my game state. <br />